-The spatial movement of thought in narrative research takes place in certain concepts which frame the spatial motifs and the formal structure of the images.
+The spatial movement of thought in narrative research takes place in certain concepts, which frame the spatial motifs and the formal structure of the images.
 The view expressed in this research is whether the linguistic findings of the spatial motifs make other aspects more important.
-Following the metaphorical issue (the metaphor of the house) John’s narrative describes the present experience of salvation through the household bringing a social-structural perspective to the foreground.
+Following the metaphorical issue (the metaphor of the house), John’s narrative describes the present experience of salvation through the household highlighting the social-structural perspective to the foreground.

-The theological value of John’s narrativity comes through spatial metaphors which provide a guiding structure for a better understanding of salvation.
+The theological value of John’s narrativity is expressed through spatial metaphors, which are a guiding structure for a better understanding of salvation.
 The study assumes that the space metaphor in John is a language pattern of the protective and saving experience of space.

-The starting point of the investigation is chapter fourteen of the gospel of John: the beginning of the farewell speeches.
-The image field to be taken on this occasion is a house which contains many rooms.
+The starting point of the research is chapter fourteen of the gospel of John: the beginning of the farewell speeches.
+The main image field to be taken on this occasion is a house, which contains many rooms.
 This is laid out on the horizon of the path scheme, under the concept of orientation.
-A central question of the investigation concerning the usage of conceptual metaphors is according to which criteria these metaphors are to be determined.
+A central question of the research concerning the usage of conceptual metaphors is according to which criteria these metaphors are to be determined.

 The conceptual metaphor of John will be related to the cognitive methodology of George Lakoff/Mark Johnson who assume that everyday metaphorical statements are the bearers of emotional and cognitive structures.